How to Cook Brussels Sprouts

 This post may contain affiliate links.
 Please read our disclosure policy.

-First of all, yes, it is Brussels sprouts, plural on the Brussels.
-I know, it seems weird.
-But there’s nothing weird about this amazing vegetable.
-Brussels sprouts are often cooked as a side dish, especially during the cold weather months.
+Brussels sprouts are one of the most popular vegetables to cook and eat during the cold weather months.
 They are particularly popular as part of holiday meals such as Thanksgiving and Christmas.

 Table of Contents